-The cost of public improvements and other project costs is approximately \$14,160,000.
+The cost of public improvements and other project costs is approximately \$16,575,000 14,160,000.
 It is anticipated that approximately \$502,000 of the project costs will be assessable to property owners.
 These assessments have been determined in accordance with the City and Board of Public Works standard special assessment policies.
-The \$13,658,000 balance of the TIF-eligible project costs (i.e. net of assessable costs) represents the authorized TIF Capital Budget for this Project Plan and will require financial support by incremental taxes from the District.
+The \$16,073,000 13,658,000 balance of the TIF-eligible project costs (i.e. net of assessable costs) represents the authorized TIF Capital Budget for this Project Plan and will require financial support by incremental taxes from the District, as well as donated increment from TID 39.